Errorname/prisma-multi-tenant/docs/Complete_Documentation.md

 **Explainations**

-The `delete` command will lift down the tenant datasource and unregister it from the management datasource.
+The `delete` command will migrate down the tenant datasource and unregister it from the management datasource.

 If you do not specify a tenant name as argument, it will do this for all registered tenants.